 My seafaring great, great grandfather’s spirit of adventure has also been handed down.
 Captain M.T.
 Clayton, a master maritime painter, sailed tall-masted ships around the world.
 He traded sandalwood in the South Pacific, delivered immigrants safely to their new homes, raced in huge ships called tea-clippers and commanded The Kent, one of the most famous ships to trade between the British colonies and London in the 19th Century.

-- My main areas of interest and information for travellers are Europe, the Mediterranean, Australia and New Zealand.
+- My main areas of interest and information for travellers are Europe, the Mediterranean (particularly Greece), Australia and New Zealand.
 Asia pops up too.

-- Food is inseparable from culture and often the way we most keenly taste our travel experience, so the food category explores flavours from many places.
+- Because food is inseparable from culture and often the way we most keenly taste our travel experience, I explore flavours from many places.

 - Content is carefully curated to reflect up-to-date information.

 - Travel has hazards.
 I write about the downside too.